Chaitanya0315/android-wheel-of-fortune/GroupProject/Design-Team/design-discussion.md

 * ‘getTournamentViablePuzzlesForUser()’ language does not match the get tournaments for user.
 Should make these use the same nomenclature
 * Add note to UML for buyVowel to indicate that prize value will decrement by 300
 * Perhaps same thing for ‘‘getTournamentViablePuzzlesForUser’ - what does this mean? (puzzles can’t have been completed or created by the user).
+* Diamond mark in lines indicating aggregation/composition relationships was on the wrong end in Design 2. which is fixed in the Team Design.

 ## Summary